Next Friday

 Her clipboard and pen appeared in her hands.

-"My time is up," she said, flipping a page.
-"I must go."
+“It’s time for me to leave,” she said, flipping a page.

 “I want you to stay.
 Please stay with me.”